Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes

 \subsection{The Klein--Gordon equation}

-Fix a stationary aAdS spacetime $(\OL M, g)$, equipped with a geodesic boundary defining function $x$ as in Lemma \ref{lem:geodesicbdf}.
+Fix a stationary aAdS spacetime $(\OL M, g)$ and a geodesic boundary defining function $x$ as in Lemma \ref{lem:geodesicbdf}.
 Furthermore, suppose that $g$ is even modulo $\mathcal{O}(x^3)$ in the sense of Definition \ref{defi:modulox3}.
 In light of the product decomposition $\eqref{eq:modelmetric}$ it follows that near $\partial M$,

-where $x \mapsto e(x)$ is a smooth family of functions on $\partial X$ such that
+where $x \mapsto e(x)$ is a smooth family of functions on $\partial M$ such that